tinymce/tinymce-docs/_includes/release-notes/new-features.md

 ### Toolbar buttons

 TinyMCE 5.0 uses SVG icons for a better crisp look.
 Buttons are now added via methods in `editor.ui.registry` rather than `editor` e.g. `editor.ui.registry.addButton()` instead of `editor.addButton()`.
+The list of all registered toolbar buttons is also now in `editor.ui.registry` e.g. `editor.ui.registry.getAll().buttons` rather than `editor.buttons`.

 To make the creation of custom toolbar buttons easier, new methods were added for split, toggle, and menu toolbar buttons with configuration options specific to the button type.

 Refer to the [Toolbar Buttons]({{site.baseurl}}/ui-components/toolbarbuttons/) documentation, for more information.

+### Menu items

+Menu items are now added via methods in `editor.ui.registry` rather than `editor` e.g. `editor.ui.registry.addMenuItem()` instead of `editor.addMenuItem()`.
+The list of all registered menu items is also now in `editor.ui.registry` e.g. `editor.ui.registry.getAll().menuItems` rather than `editor.menuItems`.

 ### UI accessibility

 The new TinyMCE 5.0 editor has improved UI accessibility for a diverse set of users.
 Tiny is committed to adhering to WCAG 2.1 standards to ensure content is accessible to everyone.

 TinyMCE 5.0 conforms to WCAG 2.1 standards and has a stricter editor UI and workflow to offer a much more accessibility-compliant interface and a consistent workflow.
 TinyMCE UI can be mouse or keyboard driven.

 The new UI delivers a consistent user experience when used with screen readers or browsers in various modes like high contrast on both mobile and desktop platforms.
 While this may impact a developer's customization abilities, they receive a more overall consistent user experience.